Mass Obligation Resumes

 Chapel up High

-As noted below, the Shrine of Mary is also open for you to light a candle.
-When you stop by to visit our new chapel we invite you to also stop at this shrine to Mary.
+The Shrine of Mary at the front entrance to our Church is also open for you to light a candle.
+When you stop by to visit our new chapel we invite you to also stop at this shrine to Mary and light a candle for your intentions.

 Fr.
 David has set up a Prayer Line phone number … (716) 675-2592 … accessible 24 hours per day.
 He records a few prayers and gives us a few thoughts to help us deal with these difficult times.
 The prayers are periodically changed so call for the new prayer whenever you need to “pray with a friend”.